OnkelSam2/Viz-Abgab-V2/README.md

 # Viz-Abgab-V2
-I am the repo for Viz Abgabe
+I am the repo for Viz submission